KenPowerClassroom/LGame-TeamD/mvp.md

 ### 8. Turn states:
-As a player, the turns/game phases need to divided into a ìmoving player pieceî phase and ìmoving neutral pieceî phase, so that the gameplay happens in the correct order.
+As a player, the turns/game phases need to divided into a ‚Äúmoving player piece‚Äù phase and ‚Äúmoving neutral piece‚Äù phase, so that the gameplay happens in the correct order.

 ### 9. Check if Player has any moves available (check for a win/lose condition):